haliphinx/Object_ORB_SLAM/README.md

 ![obj2](/res/obj2.png)

 # 3. 3D Map Point Cloud Generation
 For each object detected by Mask-RCNN in each keyframe, generateing the 3D map points based on 2D keypoint with object Id.
-So that the 3D points in the map are no longer the meanless sparse point, but a part of object point cloud.
-After we get the point cloud for object, we can achieve more interactions with objects in AI(like AR, Auto Driving).
+So that the 3D points in the map are no longer the meanless sparse point, but a part of the object point cloud.
+After we get the point cloud for objects, we can do more interactions with objects in AI(like AR, Auto Driving).
 ![map](/res/mappoint.png)
-We can see in the image above, red points represent for monitor, green points stand for keyboard, blue points stand for plant and yellow points stanfd for desk.
+We can see in the image above, red points represent the monitor, green points stand for the keyboard, blue points stand for the plant and yellow points stand for the desk.